-Left Party reports Jimmie Åkesson to the police, says matter could be criminal
+Left Party reports Jimmie Åkesson to Swedish Economic Crime Agency, says matter could be criminal

 Published:

-Left Party reports Jimmie Åkesson to the police, says matter could be criminal
+Left Party reports Jimmie Åkesson to Swedish Economic Crime Agency, says matter could be criminal

 Photo: Henrik Montgomery/TT

-"What has emerged are serious matters that could even be criminal.
-There is much to indicate that it could be tax crimes, and this is a party that aspires to government power," says V's group leader Samuel Gonzalez Westling.
+There is much to indicate that it could be tax fraud, and this is a party that aspires to government power, says V's group leader, Samuel Gonzalez Westling.

-TV4's Kalla fakta has examined the Sweden Democrats and found shortcomings in the party's accounting of internal dinners and that the party's own subsidiary has bought large quantities of a book written by party leader Jimmie Åkesson.
+TV4's Kalla fakta has examined the SD and found shortcomings in the party's accounting for internal dinners and that the party's own subsidiary has bought large quantities of copies of a book written by party leader Jimmie Åkesson.

 Reduced tax

 SD's subsidiary is also reported to have deducted expenses against income from a previous company.
-These are invoices worth hundreds of thousands of kronor, which has reduced the company's tax.
+These are invoices worth hundreds of thousands of kronor, which have reduced the company's tax.

-"This is not a political game; it's about the fact that we cannot have a political elite that can escape responsibility.
+"This is not a political game; we cannot have a political elite that can escape responsibility.
 The law should apply equally to everyone.
-I am not saying this is criminal, but it is up to the authorities to investigate," says Gonzalez Westling.
+I am not saying that this is criminal, but it is up to the authorities to investigate," says Gonzalez Westling.

 SD has hired an external auditing firm to review the information that has emerged in Kalla fakta in recent weeks.